 How faster you need to sharpen the blades depend on the number of hours and days you use the machine.
 For example, if you use the lawnmower for 30 minutes on a regular basis, you will need to sharpen the tool every after 40-50 sessions.
 In simple terms, the more you use the blades, the faster it needs to be sharpened.
 However, you must look out for certain indicators that suggest your mower blades need sharpening.
 For instance, you should keep an eye on the grass when using the lawnmower blades.
 It should give a clean cut.

 Make sure that you test the lawnmower blades for scratches, dents, and other major physical issues.
-Once you have used the blades for quite a few times, you will notice some hairline nicks forming over the blade’s surface.
+Once you have used the blades quite a few times, you will notice some hairline nicks forming over the blade’s surface.
 Minor dents and cuts can be fixed with sharpening.
 However, if there is a bigger scratch that has also bent the blade either up or down, you will have to replace it with a brand-new lawnmower blade.

 Do You Need to Sharpen a New Lawnmower Blade?

 Now that you have purchased a fresh and brand-new lawnmower blade, you might be wondering if the new blade needs to be sharpened.
 Fortunately, the answer is no. A brand-new blade already comes sharpened.
 So, there is no need to sharpen it again.
 Rarely, brand-new lawnmower blades feature a coat of paint.
 If that is the case, you may want to sharpen the paint off so that the blade works efficiently on the grass surface.
-Usually, some manufacturers apply a thin layer of paints to the blade.
+Usually, some manufacturers apply a thin layer of paint to the blade.
 The paint doesn’t last.
 It wears off after the first few mowing sessions.

 Usually, sharpening a new lawnmower blade is not necessary.
 Even if your blades come with a thin layer of paint, you can use it without sharpening the paint off.
 However, if you are super concerned, you can try your fresh blade on a small area of your lawn.
 Try to mow the corner section of the garden and check the grass blades after that.
 If you notice a proper cut, then your mower blades are doing a fine job.
 You don’t have to waste your time sharpening them.